 - Facilitating the on-time graduation of children of military families

-- Providing for the promulgation and enforcement of administrative rules implementing the provisions of this compact
+- Providing for the enforcement of administrative rules implementing the provisions of this compact

-- Providing for the uniform collection and sharing of information between and among member states, schools and military families under this compact
+- Providing for the uniform collection and sharing of information between and among member states, schools, and military families under this compact

 - Promoting coordination between this compact and other compacts affecting military children

-- Promoting flexibility and cooperation between the educational system, parents and the student in order to achieve educational success for the student
+- Promoting flexibility and cooperation between the educational system, parents, and the student in order to achieve educational success for the student

 - Veterans must have an honorable discharge

 - Veterans must be 55 years or older (age requirement is waived for disabled or homeless veterans needing long-term care)

 California State Employment Veterans’ Hiring Preference: By Federal law, Veterans who are disabled or who served on active duty in the U.S. Armed Forces during certain specified time periods or in military campaigns are entitled to preference over non-Veterans in hiring into the Federal civil service and in retention during reduction in force.
 Veterans may be entitled to 5 or 10 points included in any scoring process for examination or interviews.
 California provides Veterans’ Preference to eligible Veterans, as well as their Spouse or Surviving Spouse, during the state employment hiring process.
 This preference can be applied to open and non-promotional applications submitted by eligible applicants.